jyellick/obc-docs/api/Openchain API.md

 ### [OpenchainSample_2](https://github.com/openblockchain/obc-docs/blob/master/api/Openchain%20Samples/openchain_2.js)

 * Demonstrates an alternative way of interfacing with a peer node from a Node.js app.
-* Utilizes the TypeScript description of Openchain REST API generated through the Swagger-Editor.
+* Utilizes the TypeScript description of Open Blockchain REST API generated through the Swagger-Editor.
 * Utilizes the DefinitelyTyped TypeScript definitions manager package: https://github.com/DefinitelyTyped/tsd

 **To run:**